OceanBioME/OceanBioME.jl/docs/src/quick_start.md

 # Quick start
-This code will run one month of a single column, 7 variable (P, Z, D, DD, DOM, NO₃, NH₄) biogeochemical situation with constant forcing.
+This code will run one month of a single column, 9 variable (P, Z, D, DD, Dᶜ, DDᶜ, DOM, NO₃, NH₄) biogeochemical situation with constant forcing.

 ```@meta
 DocTestSetup = quote